logo

 to check, Admin Companion is answering.

-6. If not, check the Admin Companion log file at $HOME/.admin-companion/admin-companion.log for the reason
+6. If it doesn't work correctly, check the Admin Companion log file at $HOME/.admin-companion/admin-companion.log for the reason

 Security Layer